 - Return Payment Penalty Fee: Up to $37

-- Annually spend $7500 or more at Barnes & Nobles
+- You annually spend $7500 or more at Barnes & Nobles

-- Enjoy rewards in the form of automatically dispensed $25 gift cards
+- You enjoy rewards in the form of automatically dispensed $25 gift cards

-- Would like to earn 5% cash back on all Barnes & Noble purchases
+- You would like to earn 5% cash back on all Barnes & Noble purchases

-- Want a card without an annual fee
+- You want a card without an annual fee